relikd/baRSS/README.md

 Hidden options
 --------------

+### Launch on start / reboot

+baRSS has no option to launch it on start.
+However, you can still add the application to auto boot by adding it to the system login items:

+`System Preferences > User > Login Items`

+### CLI options

 The following options have no UI equivalent and must be configured in Terminal.
 Most likely, you will never stumble upon these if not reading this chapter.
 **Note:** To reset an option run `defaults delete de.relikd.baRSS {KEY}`, where `{KEY}` is an option from below.